Sponsor a Drive

 - Household items

-And please note, when we receive items that won’t work for our shops, we forward them to other charities within North Fulton County, so everything we receive is used locally.
+Please note, when we receive other items, we forward them to other agencies in North Fulton.
+Everything we receive is used locally.